arorahardeep/datacleaning/Codebook.md

  	* fastFourierTransformBodyGyroscopeMagnitudeStandardDeviation
  	* fastFourierTransformBodyGyroscopeJerkMagnitudeStandardDeviation

-mean	numeric
+mean

+	Type: Numeric

-	Mean of each feature by subject and activity
+	Description: Mean of each feature by subject and activity